Sub-Saharan Africa·Tanzania·Updated May 3, 2026

 What scams target tourists in Zanzibar?

-The most frequently reported tourist scams in Zanzibar are Beach Boy Papasi Harassment, Stone Town Medina Fake Guide, Overpriced Dhow Sailing Trip, with 1 classified as high severity.
+The most frequently reported tourist scams in Zanzibar are Beach Boy Papasi Harassment, Unofficial Spice Tour Upfront Payment Demand, Stone Town Medina Fake Guide.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Nairobi and Johannesburg.
+Similar patterns are also documented in Nairobi and Cape Town.

 Is Zanzibar safe at night for tourists?